protofire/solhint/README.md

 ### Multiple Configs
 Multiple configs files can be used at once.
 All config files should be named `.solhint.json`.
 If not done like this, multiple hierarchy configuration will not work.
-Solhint will go though all config files automatically.
+Solhint will go through all config files automatically.

 Given this structure:
 ```